sami827/sami827/README.md

 ## I'm a Learner, Gamer, and Automation Tester!!

-- 🌱 I’m learning DevOps with Azure
+- 🌱 I’m learning DevOps with Azure - Check!
-- 👯 I am currently working as an Automation Engineeer
+- 👯 Learn Splunk to understand Machine Data
-- 🥅 2023 Goals: Contribute more to open source project, Learn GoLang
+- 🥅 2024 Goals: Learn new automation tool: Cypress
 - ⚡ Fun fact: I love to play game, read, and explore